UCSD-SEELab/iotsim-validation/mesh-setup/README.md

 3. To automatically complete network setup each time when the system boots, Make `batsetup-rpi.sh` executable with `chmod u+x batsetup-rpi.sh` and finally add its absolute path into `/etc/rc.local` before `return 0` line.

+## Reset Procedure

+1. Remember to delete the line you added in `/etc/rc.local`, if any.
+2. Run `reset.sh` to undo all the settings.
+3. Reboot system.

 # Resources